*

 Bram Gay stating on his LP sleeve notes that, “the audience hardly stirred from their seats – a turnaround from the routine situation at contests, where the bars are busy and seats frequently empty.
 The day passed quickly and even the adjudicators seem to have enjoyed it...

-Images in the centrefold of the double LP certainly show the famous King’s Hall at Belle Vue to be full, (as is The Glasshouse International Centre for Music in Gateshead it must be said), although how many MDs would now conduct in orchestral tails, as the great Major Kenney did, complete with white carnation in his left lapel.
+Images in the centrefold of the double LP certainly show the famous King’s Hall at Belle Vue to be full, (as is The Glasshouse International Centre for Music in Gateshead it must be said), although its questionable how many MDs would now conduct in orchestral tails, as the great Major Kenney did, complete with white carnation in his left lapel.

-Thankfully, the increasing use of the contents of the fancy dress box were still a few years away, although the music had a touch of the music hall about it is style and presentation.
+Thankfully, the increasing use of the contents of the fancy dress box were still a few years away, although the music had a touch of the music hall about it in style and presentation.

 Best characteristics